rykener/transsangha/_pages/index.md

 Great!
 We welcome all trans people.
 Here's what you should know:

 * If you're new to meditation, come visit us on 🟡 Sangha Night!
 This includes a guided meditation and community discussion, and may be a preferable program for beginners.
 See the [calendar](/schedule) for more info.
-* If you identify as BIPOC or multiracial, you're also welcome to join the 🟥 BIPOC Affinity Night that takes place on the 3rd Thursday of each month, starting in September.
+* If you identify as BIPOC or multiracial, you're also welcome to join the 🟥 BIPOC Affinity Night that takes place on the 3rd Thursday of each month.
 * [Calendar, meeting times, and location](/schedule)
 * [Join the Signal group](/contact).
 This is a read-only group chat on Signal where we drop updates and reminders about the group.
 It's our alternative to an email list.
 * [Covid and accessibility info](/accessibility)